 Dr Millwood has worked as a Graduate Teaching Assistant at the University of Glasgow, in which capacity he has devised and delivered lectures across three undergraduate courses within the University’s Music programmes:

 Musical Culture in the Long Nineteenth Century.

 He has also devised and led classes, seminars, and small‑group sessions, and acted as an examiner on two of the aforementioned courses.
 Outwith Music, he has also facilitated online fora for the postgraduate Theories of Knowledge course run by the Scottish Graduate School of Arts & Humanities.

-I offer tuition in the following:
+I offer tuition (in person or online) in the following:

 Whilst I am strongly opinionated in my creative outlook and interests, it is not my aim to produce a stylistic clone in a composition student.
 Indeed, it is my belief that the best composition pedagogues are those whose students have gone on to embark in radically different directions from each other.

 Such diversity notwithstanding, there is much to be said for cultivating a highly disciplined approach to acquiring the rudiments of writing music, entailing a rigorous and graduated study of harmony and counterpoint alongside intrinsically creative endeavours (of course, it would be simplistic and counterproductive to construe "theoretical exercise" and "creative endeavour" as mutually exclusive: many of Bach’s greatest works were theoretical experiments in the possibilities of counterpoint).
 Many of the most subversive and revolutionary composers possessed an encyclopaedic knowledge of music theory (most notably Schoenberg, who wrote several treatises thereon), and there is some veracity in the cliché, that "you need to know the rules before you break them".